 - Timing is important.
-Inviting people too far ahead of time might mean too many guests.
+Inviting people too far ahead of time might draw uninvited guests.
 Too short a time doesn’t give parents time to plan ahead.

-- Settle on a time the party will end beforehand.
+- Settle on a time the party will end and communicate it in invitations.
 Open-ended invitations can let a party go later than you want.

-- Work out limits for “gate crashers.”
-When teens can drive, uninvited guests can result in numbers getting out of hand.
-Some teens can be trusted to monitor numbers on their own or with the help of friends.
-Other teens might need a parent to help them monitor.
+- Set rules for handling gate crashers.
+Too many uninvited guests can ruin a party.
+Some teens can be trusted to monitor gatecrashers on their own or with the help of friends.
+Other teens might need a parent to help them keep numbers under control.

 - Tell your teen ahead of time that anyone caught with illegal substances will be asked to leave.
 Parents will need to be called.